 Solders and fluxes:

-Please do pay attention here... the right solder and flux choice will make all the difference in the world, and can make you an expert overnight in combination with the right tools and equipment!
+Please DO pay attention here... the right solder and flux choice will make all the difference in the world, and can take you an expert overnight in combination with the right tools and equipment!

 A short story: